francislr/dkc2-maps/README.md

 dkc2-maps
 ===========

 A software used to show maps for the game Donkey Kong Country 2.
 I made this in 2008 and it was sleeping on my hard drive, so I decided to share with the world.
-Originally it was supported to be a map editor but I lacked motivation to continue it.
+Originally it was supposed to be a map editor but I lacked motivation to continue it.
 So it started to accumulate dust on my hard drive!
 This project is made in C++ using the Windows API and does not need any dependencies.

 Preview
 ========